andysctu/SteelX/README.md

 main :

-Save the change in Hangar and go in game smoothly Generalize a standard way to change weapon ( different weapon has its own damage , animation , ... ) Add the heat bar
+Save the change in Hangar and go in game smoothly</br> Generalize a standard way to change weapon ( different weapon has its own damage , animation , ... ) Add the heat bar
 Move on to the next weapon